SarahAllenReed/truckstopcoffee/content/post/faq.md

 I've also spent a good portion of my adult life trying to find new and interesting ways to solve whatever issues the pieces I'm working on are facing.
 Most of my career output doesn't fit neatly into any major category as a direct result, and I've spent a lot of my career in places you wouldn't expect to find someone with my profession.

-There's a reason the bottom of this page displays the [glider](http://www.catb.org/hacker-emblem/); I have more in common with hacker culture than I do with most other folks in my field.
+There's a reason the sidebar of this page displays the [glider](http://www.catb.org/hacker-emblem/); I have more in common with hacker culture than I do with most other folks in my field.
 If there's a way to break something, I'll find it just to see how it ticks.
 And if there's something interesting to be found in the dissection process, all the better.

 (It's also worth noting that I used to refer to myself as a "professional jackass"--a moniker which works ever so slightly better if the reader knows to use the "playful, chaotic prankster" definition of "jackass" [popularized by the television show of the same name](https://en.wikipedia.org/wiki/Jackass_(franchise)).
 Issue is, most folks don't, and you could argue that Johnny Knoxville and crew didn't either.
 So, cartoonist-errant it is.)